outsidedav/swift/apple_development.md

 * The [**{{site.data.keyword.cloud_notm}} Continuous Delivery service**](../services/ContinuousDelivery/index.html#cd_getting_started) sets up a devops toolchain to automate continuous delivery of your app.
 You can easily enhance the toolchain to include management functions like monitoring, logging, tracking, and alerting.
 You can even apply advanced machine learning to your toolchain by using the [DevOps Insights service](../services/DevOpsInsights/index.html#gettingstarted).

-The {{site.data.keyword.cloud_notm}} platform offers many more capabilities and can be used {{site.data.keyword.cloud_notm}} as your comprehensive development platform.
+The {{site.data.keyword.cloud_notm}} platform offers many more capabilities and can be used as your comprehensive development platform.

 ## Overview of {{site.data.keyword.cloud_notm}} Capabilities
 {: #capabilities}